 In ovarian cancer, cells in the ovary start to change and grow abnormally.
 If the cancer is not identified at an early stage, it can spread to nearby parts of the body, including other parts of the female reproductive system.

-Several possible causes of ovarian cancer have been identified, along with risk factors that may make developing the condition more likely.
+We don't know the causes of ovarian cancer, but there are risk factors that may make developing the condition more likely.
 Some of these risk factors cannot be changed, but there may be some that can.
 Although these factors may increase the risk of ovarian cancer, you can still get it even if none of them apply to you.

 Possible causes and risk factors of ovarian cancer